Groguard/PocketChat-IRC-Client/README.md

 - Send a pm: /msg user
 - Change you nick: /nick newname

+Client patch notes for PocketChatIRC client V1.7:
+- Added quit function to close the program when a user types /quit in any tab.

 Client patch notes for PocketChatIRC client V1.6:
 - Better formating for incoming text from server
 - Added message filtering for incoming QUIT commands